 Wealthfront’s US Direct Indexing

 This white paper summarizes the motivation, design, and execution of Wealthfront’s US Direct Indexing service.
-All Wealthfront clients with taxable Investment Account balances over $100,000 can choose to use Wealthfront’s Direct Indexing service, which seeks to enhance clients’ after-tax returns.
-Our historical backtests and actual results demonstrate that US Direct Indexing can significantly improve the tax efficiency and ultimately the after-tax return of your taxable portfolio.
+All Wealthfront clients with taxable Investment Account balances between $100,000 and $475,000 can choose to use Wealthfront’s US Direct Indexing service, which seeks to enhance clients’ after-tax returns (clients with taxable accounts above $475k can choose our Smart Beta service, which aims to improve both pre-tax and after-tax returns).
+Our US Direct Indexing service launched in 2015, and results since then demonstrate that the service can significantly improve the tax efficiency and ultimately the after-tax return of your taxable portfolio.
 We believe US Direct Indexing should be a fundamental component of most every individual’s investment management strategy.